-The DSL and Safeguarding Team work to provide coordinated support for the children on the Welfare Register and cases are reviewed to consider referrals to external counselling services (CBT, CAMHS et al).
 The DSL and Safeguarding Team ensure that the child's wishes and feelings are taken into account whilst decisions are made concerning suitable support.
 Children are asked for feedback (KCSiE 2016 Part 2:79) on the support they are receiving by the DSL and provision is re-evaluated if appropriate.
 Ultimately, all safeguarding systems and procedures at Stowe School operate with the best interests of the child at their heart.
-The DSL monitors children on the Welfare Register and evaluates the level of appropriate support using the BSCB 'Thresholds Document - Accessing Services for Children in Buckinghamshire'.
+The DSL monitors children accessing early help services and evaluates the level of appropriate support using the BSCB 'Thresholds Document - Accessing Services for Children in Buckinghamshire'.

 The DSL will contact ESAS for advice on welfare cases where there is a concern that early help interventions have escalated beyond Level 1: Universal Services or Level 2: Additional Support.

-Education Safeguarding Advisory Service (ESAS) Tel: 01296 382912 Education Safeguarding Advisor (ESAS Lead Manager)
+Education Safeguarding Advisory Service (ESAS) Tel: 01296 382912

+Education Safeguarding Advisor (ESAS Lead Manager)